 The requirements for proper and complete decomposition of dead carcasses are reasonably simple and inexpensive.
 The materials needed (dead birds, litter, alternative carbon sources, water) are readily available on every poultry farm.
 Careful attention to proper management is essential for successful composting.
 Failure to manage the system will result in an odorous situation that attracts flies, scavengers, and other vermin to the site.
 Proper management is vital for avoiding nuisance complaints.

 Decomposition of the dead carcasses and litter depends upon microbial activity.
 The greater the microbial growth, the faster the carcasses decompose.
 Anything that slows down microbial growth lowers the temperature of the composting material and slows the composting process.
 The more rapid the microbial growth, the greater the heat output within the composting mass and the more rapidly the mass breaks down.
 The microorganisms responsible for composting are initially supplied by active or fresh litter material.
 The microbes in the litter used in the composting process need to be kept alive and in sufficient numbers so the composting process can begin to immediately break down the carcasses and the litter.
 Litter that is too dry and too long removed from the house will contain lower numbers of microorganisms, and its use slows the process of carcass decomposition.
-Keeping a small amount of active compost on hand to seed new compost bins is an excellent compost management strategy and efficient 000F way to use fin 5FE9 ished compost.
+Keeping a small amount of active compost on hand to seed new compost bins is an excellent compost management strate 001F gy and efficient way to use fin 5FE9 ished compost.

 Oxygen is initially supplied when the carcasses and litter are placed within the composter.
 If all the necessary requirements for composting are in the correct proportion, composting will begin immediately with a corresponding rise in temperature to between 130 and 150 degrees F within a few days (Figure 3).